CIPP/US

 c.
 Relationship to Data Protection

 d.
-The Data Services Act
+The Digital Services Act

 5. European Data Retention Regimes